-This information will help you keep track of the vaccines you’ll need after radiation treatment to your spleen, or after your spleen is removed.
+This information will help you keep track of the vaccines you’ll need if your spleen is removed or weakened.

 You’re getting this resource because you:

 - Have had, or will have, all or part of your spleen removed.
-This is called a splenectomy.
+This is called a splenectomy (spleh-NEK-toh-mee).

-- Received radiation treatment to your spleen so it’s weaker and can’t fight infection as well.
+- Had radiation treatment that weakened your spleen so it can’t fight infection as well as normal.
 This is called functional asplenia.

 Vaccines and surgery